-Shadow paging remains a marginal player in the marketplace.
-One example is the WAFL file system used in Network Appliance's storage servers.
+Shadow paging has been less widely adopted than journaling.
+Three examples are the WAFL file system used in Network Appliance's storage servers, the ZFS file system developed by Sun Microsystems, and the btrfs file system for Linux.
 Network Appliance's choice of this design was motivated primarily by the additional functionality shadow paging provides.
-Because disk blocks are not overwritten, but rather superseded by new versions elsewhere on disk, WAFL naturally supports snapshots, which keep track of prior versions of the file system's contents.
-Moreover, because Network Appliance was designing entire hardware/software systems, they were able to work around some of shadow paging's difficulties.
-In particular, it seems to be much harder to get acceptable performance from shadow paging if the disk is the only nonvolatile storage; Network Appliance uses some battery-powered RAM.
-Still, there is more hope for shadow paging than for either form of ordered updates (synchronous writes and soft updates).
-In some future technological setting, shadow paging could conceivably challenge journaling for dominance.
+Because storage blocks are not overwritten, but rather superseded by new versions elsewhere, WAFL naturally supports snapshots, which keep track of prior versions of the file system's contents.
+Although shadow paging has not become as widespread as journaling, there is more hope for shadow paging than for either form of ordered updates (synchronous writes and soft updates).
+Increases in the demand for snapshots, the capacity of storage devices, and the utilization of solid-state storage are causing shadow paging to increasingly challenge journaling for dominance.

-The soft updates strategy is another marginal player, generally confined to the BSD versions of UNIX.
+The soft updates strategy is generally confined to the BSD versions of UNIX.
 Its main selling point is that it provides a painless upgrade path from old-fashioned synchronous writes.
-(The on-disk structure of the file system can remain identical.)
+(The in-storage structure of the file system can remain identical.)
 However, it shares the biggest problem of the synchronous write strategy, namely, the need for post-crash consistency repair that takes time proportional to the file system size.